About the BAO

 The BAO was established as a delegated administrative authority (DAA) on January 16, 2016, under the Safety and Consumer Statutes Administration Act, 1996.
 The delegation to the BAO occurred as a result of the mutual desire of the Ontario government and the bereavement industry to enhance professionalism, increase consumer protection and provide an effective, efficient and responsive regulatory framework.

 The BAO is not a government entity; it is governed by an independent Board of Directors.
 Like other DAAs, the BAO is wholly financed by the fees paid by the industry sector it oversees.
 The transition to the BAO does not mean that the bereavement sector will be “self-regulating”.
-The Ministry of Government and Consumer Services maintains a strong oversight role in the sector and continues to be responsible for policy decisions under the FBCSA.
+The Ministry of Public and Business Service Delivery (MPBSD) maintains a strong oversight role in the sector and continues to be responsible for policy decisions under the FBCSA.
 The ministry also retains responsibility for cemetery closures, abandonments and burial sites of the FBCSA.

-Effective April 1, 2016, the licensing and enforcement responsibilities previously exercised by the Board of Funeral Services (BOFS) was transferred to the BAO and BOFS was dissolved as a corporation.
+Effective April 1, 2016, the licensing and enforcement responsibilities, previously exercised by the Board of Funeral Services (BOFS), were transferred to the BAO and BOFS was dissolved as a corporation.
 The BAO provides a more effective one-window approach for both licensees and consumers.
 Consumers now have a single point of contact for any questions or complaints they may have about funeral and transfer services or cemetery and crematorium services.